wp-plugins/vindi-assinaturas-e-cobranca-recorrente/readme.txt

 7. Now that you have a product identified, your WordPress account will use that information and allow you to set pages or posts to private.
 Go create a test post and look for the Vindi settings within that post edit page, and check that it's for members only (or whatever you named your product).
 8. Now, when you try and access that product, you'll be told you have to be logged in to view, and it should give you a link to sign up for an account.
 9. Logout of WordPress and try it.
 Go through every step and make sure it's working before your turn off the Test function.
-10. If that works, you'll need to continue setting up your Vindi account, inputting whatever information you need for your merchant account, payment gateway.
+10. If that works, you'll need to continue setting up your Vindi account, inputting whatever information you need for your merchant account, payment gateway, or PayPal account.
 See vindi's support for more information on that.

 == Frequently Asked Questions ==